akshell/docs/ref/basic/db.rst

-Akshell database management is based on the :term:`relational model` which provides robust time-proved foundation for storing structured data in applications.
+Akshell database management is based on the :term:`relational model` which provides robust time-proved foundation for storing structured data.

 Concepts
 --------

-A basic database unit is a type.
-Akshell database types are borrowed from JavaScript: they are :data:`number`, :data:`string`, :data:`bool`, and :data:`date`.
+A basic database unit is a :dfn:`type`, i.e., a collection of values.
 An :dfn:`attribute` is a pair of a name and a type; an :dfn:`attribute value` is a specific valid value for the type of the attribute.
 A :dfn:`tuple` is a set of uniquely named attributes with their values.
 A :dfn:`header` of a tuple is a set of its attributes.
 A :dfn:`relation` is a pair of a header and a body.
 A :dfn:`relation header` is a tuple header; a :dfn:`relation body` is a set of tuples with a header matching the relation header.
 A :dfn:`relation variable` is a named relation.
 A :dfn:`relational database` is a set of relation variables with unique names.

 Example